 8. Schedule from Real Dependencies and Honest Critical Path

-The launch date on the slide has not moved in three months.
+The status slide shows a launch date that has not moved in three months.

-The dependency chain under it has moved every week.
+The dependency file under it moved every week.

 This is date reporting without dependency control: leadership still sees a fixed milestone and "progress" language while nobody owns a live predecessor graph — the tasks, durations, buffers, and handoffs that would force the date to move when the work underneath moves.